vinnicc/cardano-sl/docs/how-to/push-update-on-mainnet.md

 Ensure your keys are somewhere around and named, say, `nodeX.key`, where `X ∈ [1..7]`.
-Procedure is done using `cardano-auxx` executable.
+Procedure is done using `cardano-auxx` executable, branch's code should be compatible with cluster (take release branch, e.g. `cardano-sl-1.0`).

-You should change param `--peer` for all commands listed below.
+You should change param `--peer` for all commands listed below (it is a host of any relay node).
 Also consider changing `--log-config`, `--logs-prefix`.
 Note `--system-start 0` is perfectly valid because we don't need actual value for `cardano-auxx`.

-Import secret keys (only 4 of 7 needed, because we need majority):
+Import secret keys: only 4 of 7 is needed.
+Cluster nodes all have equal stake and more than a half stake's votes is needed to make a decision about update (approve/dismiss).

 ```
 stack exec cardano-auxx -- --system-start 0 --log-config